-Teach your child about bats - they can get rabies too.
-Children should stay away and tell an adult if they see a bat acting strangely, such as flying outside in the daytime or slowly crawling on the ground, or if they see a bat indoors.
+Bats can get rabies too.
+So tell your parents if you see a bat acting strange, like flying outside in the daytime, or slowly crawling on the ground.
+Also if you wake up and see a bat in your bedroom, stay away from the bat, and tell your parents.

-C: Clean
+C: Clear